-Are you looking to invest in a franchise, but you’re on a tight budget?
-Are you willing to spend no more than $50,000 on your The amount of funds necessary to begin operations of a business or franchise including the first three months of operation.?
+Are you looking to invest in a A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business…, but you’re on a tight budget?
+Are you willing to spend no more than $50,000 on your initial investment?

 Browse our listings below to see some of the best franchises under $50,000.
 The list includes a few food franchises under $50k but most food franchises cost $200k+.